How does the University detect plagiarism?

 How do I submit my assignment?

-In some Departments you may have access to submit your assignments directly to Safe Assign.
-If this is the case you should also have the option of submitting one draft assignment.
+It is up to individual lecturers to decide whether or not to give students the option to submit and view a draft Similarity Report so they can review their work, though the University recommends allowing students to submit a draft.
 If you choose to submit a draft assignment both you and your lecturer will receive a copy of the report generated.
 Submitting a draft assignment gives you the opportunity to check that all of your work is correctly referenced before it is marked.

 You are only able to submit final assignments once.
 When assignments are submitted to 'Final Version' folders they are stored in the Otago database and it is these assignments that are marked.
 You will not be able to see the Safe Assign report when you submit your final version assignment.